-The average adult dog spends a large percentage of his day sleeping.
-As your dog becomes a senior, he'll sleep even longer and more deeply.
-Considering how much time your dog spends napping, it's important that his sleeping conditions are always comfortable, warm and cosy.
+The average adult dog spends a large percentage of their day sleeping.
+As your dog becomes a senior, they'll sleep even longer and more deeply.
+Considering how much time your dog spends napping, it's important that their sleeping conditions are always comfortable, warm and cosy.

 If you haven't done so already, it might be a good time to re-evaluate your dog's bed and sleeping area to make sure they are as comfortable as they can be.